Lyric coloratura soprano Abigail Raiford has been praised

 assistant stage director to faculty member, Amy Burton.

-Among her accolades from competitions, she won 2nd Prize in the SAS Performing
+Among her accolades from competitions, she received an Encouragement Award from the Gerda Lissner International Vocal Competition, won 2nd Prize in the SAS Performing

-Competition and the University of Tulsa Concerto-Aria Competition.
-In
+Mannes Concerto Competition and the University of Tulsa

 2022,